CERT-Polska/drakvuf-sandbox/README.md

 > [!WARNING]
 > Here be dragons 🐉.
 Maintaining your own sandbox is a difficult task and this project uses technology that is not user-friendly.
 > Be prepared to brush up on your debugging skills as bugs may be reproducible only on your configuration.
-> On the other hand, it's not purely an R&D project, because we use it on our production!
+> On the other hand, it's not purely an R&D project and it is used in production!
 Source code and issues section on both
 > DRAKVUF Sandbox and [DRAKVUF engine](https://github.com/tklengyel/drakvuf) projects are your best friend.

 DRAKVUF Sandbox is an automated black-box malware analysis system with [DRAKVUF](https://drakvuf.com/) engine under the hood, which does not require an agent on guest OS.